 The best way to choose a college is to see if they are a right fit for you.
 Please consider visiting the College of Natural Sciences, and the Computer Science department to get a feel of our campus and community!
 The Office of Admissions coordinates UT Tours to show you the entire campus and all its resources.
-For high school students or transfer students with less than 30 hours, our Computer Science Ambassadors offer a student-led tour of a day in the life of a CS student during the semester, including a CS class, lunch with an ambassador and a meeting with a CS advisor.
+For high school students, our Computer Science Ambassadors offer a student-led tour of a day in the life of a CS student during the semester, including a CS class, coffee with an ambassador and a meeting with a CS advisor.

-Freshmen: Please visit the CNS website for information on getting into the College of Natural Sciences at UT.
-To apply for admission to the Department of Computer Science, select The College of Natural Sciences and Computer Science Entry-level as your college and major choice on the Apply Texas application.
+Freshmen: Please visit the CNS website for information on getting into the College of Natural Sciences at UT Austin.
+To apply to admission to the Department of Computer Science, select The College of Natural Sciences and Computer Science Entry-level as your college and major choice on the Apply Texas application.